Scientific Triathlon is all about helping age-group triathletes train smarter and achieve their triathlon goals.

 Hi, I'm Mikael, the face behind Scientific Triathlon!

 My goal with Scientific Triathlon is to give you the tools and resources you need to reach your triathlon goals, big or small.
-Whether you want to use triathlon as a vehicle to get in shape and lose weight, or you want to win your age group in a competitive race, the content you'll find on this website (including the Blog and the Show) and in the emails I send can help.
+Whether you want to use triathlon as a vehicle to get in shape and lose weight, or you want to win your age group in a competitive race, the content you'll find on this website, including the Podcast and the Newsletter, can help.

-You'll find tons of valuable information on how to train smart using and with structure to get the most bang for your training buck, how to avoid injury and overtraining to be able to train consistently without setbacks, how to avoid stagnation and break through performance plateaus, how to manage your training and balance it with your family and work commitments, and lots more.
+You'll find tons of valuable information on how to train smart and with structure to get the most bang for your training buck.
+How to avoid injury and overtraining to be able to train consistently without setbacks.
+How to avoid stagnation and break through performance plateaus.
+How to manage your training and balance it with your family and work commitments, and lots more.

 These are just some of the challenges that age-group triathletes face, and my hope is that the actionable and comprehensive content on Scientific Triathlon can help you overcome these challenges.
 Just like it has helped people like Andrew and Barry: